 Marco Vernaschi (1973) is an Italian visual artist and producer best known for his thought-provoking photography and inspiring campaigns.
 His ever-evolving body of work, featured globally in prominent private and public collections, spans advocacy, documentary and contemporary art, often merging his artistic practice with activism.

-From 2015-19, Marco acted as an external advisor to Argentina’s Chief of Staff Office, contributing to foster social development and strategic positioning of the Northwestern region (Quebrada of Humahuaca, Jujuy).
+Through 2015-19, Marco acted as an external advisor to Argentina’s Chief of Staff Office, contributing to foster social development and sustainable agriculture through the Biophilia Foundation, and working on the strategic positioning of the Northwestern region (Quebrada of Humahuaca, Jujuy).

 In 2015, he launched SEEDS for LIFE, an impact campaign aimed at raising awareness about the devastating effects of pesticide use in Argentina.
 The initiative, supported by Coldplay’s Chris Martin, led to improvements in local regulations regarding agrochemicals.